Cassidy's finds its niche as community-oriented luxury linens shop

 Cassidy's had competition, as Dan noted, with about four other "mom-and-pop" linens shops nearby in the Downtown Stuart area.

-But as Stuart began to grow - and some smaller retailers disappeared as major chains arrived - "we became more of a niche business," Dan explained.
+As Stuart began to grow - and some smaller retailers disappeared as major chains arrived - "we became more of a niche business," Dan explained.

 "Kit pushed us to be high-end.
 I wasn't sure about it, but we gave it a try," Dan said.
 "We wanted to see how it'd work."